dkj468/budgetifyAPI/README.md

 # budgetifyAPI - A .NET Core Web API for personal Budget Management

 ## Getting Started
-To use this project template, follow the steps below:
+To use this project, follow the steps below:

  1. Ensure that you have the .NET 9 SDK installed on your machine.
 2. Clone or download this repository to your local machine.